Estercade/Project-Basic-Informational-Site/README.md

 # Project-Basic-Informational-Site

-This project was made following the instructions and specifications for The Odin Project React Course [Basic Informational Site project](https://www.theodinproject.com/lessons/nodejs-basic-informational-site).
+This project was made following the instructions and specifications for The Odin Project NodeJS Course [Basic Informational Site project](https://www.theodinproject.com/lessons/nodejs-basic-informational-site).

 ## Description